thedarredondo/data-science-fundamentals/README.md

 - explain why all models require assumptions/context.

-- explain the concepts of under/over fitting , and which parts of a model influnces under/over fitting.
+- Create and interpret bayesian and causal models.

 Additionally, students will gain an understanding of why neural networks perform so well, by exploring the concepts of priors, likelihoods, and Gaussian Processes